 Google recommends using the hreflang annotation in the following scenarios:

-The language for this document is German (de) and is designated for the Region of Austria (AT).
-Thus, the content on www.domain.de/at/ is marked for German speaking users in Autria.
+The language of the document is English (en) and it is intended for the region of Canda (ca).
+Consequently, the content at www.domain.com/ca/ is marked for English speaking customers in Canada.

 The respective language (en) must always be specified in ISO 639-1 format.
 The country code (-CA) is optional and must be specified in ISO 3166-1 Alpha 2 format.

 Nice is, however, to stick to the convention and write the ISO code of the language in lower case and the optional ISO code of the region in upper case.